Manufacturing uses manufacturing processes to change the geometry, characteristics, and appearance to create products.

 Plastic processing converts raw materials of plastics into finished products by forming them into desired shapes.
 These bulk plastics are available in resin, granules, pellets, powders, sheets, preforms, or fluids.
 In addition, plastic materials can contain various additives, impacting their properties and processability.

-Following initial formation processing, the plastic part may be subjected to various processes such as welding, adhesive bonding, machining, and surface decoration.
+Following initial types of plastic processing, the plastic part may be subjected to various processes such as welding, adhesive bonding, machining, and surface decoration.

 Particulate processing – Powder metallurgy